Untangling the Rideshare Driver/Company Relationship

 Uber or Lyft’s Insurers

 If your rideshare driver causes an accident, you’ll want to file a claim with Uber or Lyft directly.
-As with any similar scenario, make sure you get the contact information of involved parties and any witnesses before leaving the scene of the accident.
+As with any similar scenario, make sure you get the contact information of all parties involved and any witnesses before leaving the scene of the accident.
 When you’re involved as a passenger, you’ll also need to include your own driver’s information.
 The app should show a record of your ride, but it might be a good idea to take a screenshot in case of data loss or server outages.
 Then, we recommend contacting a qualified car accident attorney experienced in handling Uber and Lyft insurance cases.

 The At-Fault Party